kosukeimai/experiment/README.md

 ## Examples

 Complete Randomization is supported via the `completeRandomization` function, which takes `data` as an argument and assigns `n` units to treatment.
-Multiple treatment arms are supported by including a vector for n:
+Multiple treatment arms are supported by providing a vector for `n`:

 ```
 ## assigns half of the units to treatment, half to control